bitnami/charts/bitnami/influxdb/README.md

 > Note: you need to substitute the placeholders _[ADMIN_USER_PASSWORD]_, _[USER_PASSWORD]_, _[READ_USER_PASSWORD]_, and _[WRITE_USER_PASSWORD]_ with the values obtained from instructions in the installation notes.

-InfluxDB(TM) and InfluxDB Relay(TM) is a trademark owned by InfluxData, which is not affiliated with, and does not endorse, this product.
+InfluxDB<sup>TM</sup> and InfluxDB Relay<sup>TM</sup> is a trademark owned by InfluxData, which is not affiliated with, and does not endorse, this product.

 ## Upgrading